 researcher, _ := agent.New(agent.Options{

-SystemPrompt: "You are a researcher.
-Search for facts.",
+SystemPrompt: "You are a research specialist.",

 })